 The first player to lay off all the cards wins the game.

-Now, you know how to play Kings in the corner.
 Play with friends and family and enjoy!